volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Validation Mode

-When a validation mismatch occurs on a request to one of the endpoints listed on the OpenAPI specification file (a.k.a. swagger).
+When a validation mismatch occurs on a request to one of the API Inventory endpoints.

 `response_validation_mode_active` - (Optional) Enforce OpenAPI validation processing for this event.
 See [Response Validation Mode Active ](#response-validation-mode-active) below for details.